hgdeoro/daedalus/README.md

 For developers: how to download and hack
 ----------------------------------------

-JDK: download and install JDK 6.
+JDK: download and install JDK 6 (needed for Cassandra).

 Cassandra: [download](http://cassandra.apache.org/download/),
 [install](http://wiki.apache.org/cassandra/GettingStarted) and start Cassandra.